Undertale: Reception

 Essayist Sean Travers in the Journal of Popular Culture described Undertale as a critique of the violent nature of mainstream role-playing video games, where players kill enemies in exchange for experience points.
 She noted the game's rather punitive nature towards those who choose to play through the Genocide route and ignore warnings, citing its progressive change in tone and disturbing imagery.
 Travers interprets this as the player becoming the antagonist or a "postmodern psychopath", which is described as a character who commits immoral actions for the sole reason being their consequences.
 She believed that Undertale is innovative in such games, due to the player's "degree of choice."
-Kevin Vale of Convergence compared Undertales management of accountability to that of Night in the Woods, citing the central role the player has in them, while contrasting their use of gameplay elements.
+Kevin Veale of Convergence compared Undertales management of accountability to that of Night in the Woods, citing the central role the player has in them, while contrasting their use of gameplay elements.

 Reviewers praised the game's writing and narrative, which IGNs Plagge labeled it as "strong" and "consistently funny" and noted how it "[built] on" Undertales themes of humanity and morality.
 The Escapists Croshaw considered Undertale the best-written game of 2015, writing that it "is on the one hand hilarious... and is also, by the end, rather heartfelt".
 Destructoids Ben Davis praised the game's characters and use of comedy, and compared its tone, characters, and storytelling to Cave Story (2004).
 PC Gamers Richard Cobbett provided similar comments, writing that "even its weaker moments... just about work".
 Undertales absurd humor attracted praise; Kill Screen considered absurdity a signature quality of Fox's humor.

 The game's visuals received mixed reactions.
 Giant Bombs Walker called it "simple, but communicative".
 IGNs Plagge wrote that the game "isn't always pretty" and "often ugly", but felt that the music and animations compensate.
 The Escapists Croshaw remarked that "it wobbles between basic and functional to just plain bad".
 Other reviewers liked the graphics: Daniel Tack of Game Informer felt that the visuals appropriately match the characters and settings, while Richard Cobbett of PC Gamer commended the ability of the visuals to convey emotion.
+A reviewer in the Japanese magazine Famitsu said the character designs and the pixel art were amateur but also original.
+The reviewer summarized that as a whole the game was unconventional and not just weird which enhanced its exciting and unpredictable nature of the game.